brianmaierjr/long-haul/_posts/2020-04-01- hsieh_model.markdown

 We assume that $$\tau_{1r}^h = 0$$, $$\tau_{1r}^w=\tau_1^w, \, \forall r$$.
 And $$A_R=1$$, i.e, the TPF of the last region is nomalized to 1.
 The complete resolution of the Hsieh model can be view in this [link](https://mj-ribeiro.github.io/hsieh.pdf)

+However, we reformulate the human capital equation and recalculated the model.
+The new version can be see [here](https://mj-ribeiro.github.io/hsiehv2.pdf).